Developing with Squonk2 (locally)

 • A Jupyter" operator to run Jupyter notebook server

-• The Squonk2 Graphical UI (the UI)
+• The Graphical User Interface (the UI)

 Configuration of the application components is achieved using Ansible playbooks.
 Some deployments, due to their complexity, have a large number of playbook variables but a basic set is provided in each of the playbook repositories in a parameters-local.yaml file.
 You are encouraged to review each application’s variables, which are accompanied by in-line documentation, in the defaults/main.yaml and vars/main.yaml files in each repository’s roles directory.
 We put common user-definable variables in defaults and less common variables in vars.